VirgileHenry/nerf/README.md

 }
 ```

 Here, the button is a dyn widget, because we don't care a lot about it.
-We kept the text strong type to change it's value later.
+We kept the text's strong type to change it's value later.

 Now, let's implement the widget trait for our counter.